Xilinx/inference-server/docs/hello_world_echo.rst

 First, make sure the inference didn't fail by checking if the response is erroneous.
 Then, you can get the outputs and examine them.
 The format and contents of the output data will depend on the worker and model used for inference.
-In this case, the Echo worker returns a single output tensor back with one integer that should be one larger than what was sent.
+In this case, the worker returns a single output tensor back with one integer that should be one larger than what was sent.
 The assertions here check these cases.

 .. literalinclude:: ../examples/hello_world/echo.py